-For the upcoming edition of TARGETjobs Law, we’ve been interviewing barristers at different chambers and from different areas of practice to find out how they think Brexit (hard, soft or other) is likely to affect their particular specialism in the times to come.
+For the latest edition of TARGETjobs Law, we interviewed barristers at different chambers and from different areas of practice to find out how they think Brexit (hard, soft or other) is likely to affect their particular specialism in the times to come.
 Below you’ll find different barristers’ observations and predictions on how each area of law may change with the process.
 At the very bottom of this page you’ll find a little bit of context on the significant developments related to the referendum and a primer on the basics of the European Union and how it operates.
 You can also click the highlighted links below to go straight to each section.

 Please note: these predictions are exactly that, they are not certainties, and the situation may change from day to day as the negotiations progress.

 Areas of practice that are strictly international or those that already use English law when resolving disputes, such as shipping and admiralty, are likely to be largely unaffected by Brexit.
 Others may see less impact from the repeal or ratification of EU laws, but may be influenced by the knock-on effects of social, economic or political uncertainty.

 The areas of law that appear to be most affected by Brexit include:

 - EU & competition

 - insurance & reinsurance

 The areas of law that may feel little impact of Brexit are:

 - personal injury & clinical negligence